Starting a new church is no easy task.

 That’s why Alliance Defending Freedom filed a lawsuit on behalf of Redeemer Fellowship.

-Just because the town lets a church rent space at the civic center on the same terms as everyone else does not mean the government is “establishing a religion.”
+Just because the town of Edisto lets a church rent space at the civic center on the same terms as everyone else, it doesn’t mean that the government is “establishing a religion.”
 Redeemer Fellowship never asked to be the only church allowed to rent the civic center.
 It never asked for free advertising urging citizens to attend services.
 All it asked for is the ability to rent some space on the same terms as everyone else.

 That shouldn’t be too much to ask.

-In December 2018, the Town voluntarily changed its policy to reverse the worship ban.
+- December 2018: The Town of Edisto Beach voluntarily changed its policy to reverse the worship ban.
 Now churches can rent the civic center on the same terms as every other member of the community.
-In light of that, both parties filed their agreement to end the lawsuit on August 19, 2019.